SUBMISSION OF MANUSCRIPTS

 Manuscripts should meet the general requirements.

-Text should be one and half spaced, in times New Roman, 14-point typeface.
+Text should be one spaced, in Times New Roman, 10-point typeface.
 Margins: 2 cm at top, bottom, right, and left.
-Manuscript size: ≥8 pages.
+Manuscript size: From 13000 characters.

 • the article title (is the most important summary of a scientific article, should also include information on the scope of investigation);